Top 10 Tips for Cleaning Data in Google Sheets

 With these search and update tools, you can keep your data accurate and up-to-date with minimal effort.

 You can split clearly defined data, such as text separated by commas, into separate columns in Sheets.
-For example, a single column with "Last name, First name" data can be split into 2 columns: Last name and First name.
+For example, a single column with "Last name, First name" data can be split into two columns: Last name and First name.

-How to split data
+How to Split Data

 -